meowwafflez/JaidenAnimates/README.md

-- 👋 Hi, I’m @st1ckrr on discord
+- 👋 Hi, I’m @w.fflez on discord
 - 👀 I’m interested in Minecraft
 - 🌱 I’m currently learning on how to make eagler clients
 - 💞️ I’m looking to collaborate on making clients